Infinidat/infinisdk/doc/querying.rst

 		vol3
 		vol4

+The above code leverages Python's operator overloading to generate on-the-fly query filters.
 There is also a shorter syntax for writing the above piece of code, using the ``Q`` shortcut available from InfiniSDK:

 .. code-block:: python